 “The porcupines pulled together—then apart, over and over throughout the night.
 Many marriages are this way.
 Certain forces bring us together and we hope that is the end of the story.
 Boy meets girl, they fall in love, marry, and live happily ever after.
 Unfortunately, life rarely goes smoothly.
 Nobody is perfect and no relationship is made in heaven.
 Putting together two imperfect beings will create difficulties.
 As soon as we come together, something happens and we pull apart.

 “The key for the porcupines is to learn how to lay down the quills so they don’t stick out and poke their partner.
 This is also true of marriage.
 The porcupine next to us is not our enemy, but our friend and ally, confidant and encourager, and a whole lot more.”

-Dr Johnny C. Parker, Jr, in his book, Renovating Your Marriage Room by Room adds other thoughts to consider.
-When a couple is trying to get close to each other, but they’re having a difficult time, in the process:
+Dr Johnny C. Parker, Jr, in his book, Renovating Your Marriage Room by Room adds other thoughts to consider that relates to porcupines:

 “Porcupines must get physically close to each other.
 If they didn’t, there wouldn’t be any little porcupines.
 I wondered, with their quills and all, how they accomplish being close.